reannalofamia/reannalofamia/README.md

 =

 - 😄 Pronouns: she/her
-- 📫 How to reach me: LinkedIn @ Reanna Lofamia or via my school email at rplofamia@student.apc.edu.ph
+- 📫 How to reach me on [LinkedIn](https://www.linkedin.com/in/reannalofamia) or via my school email at rplofamia@student.apc.edu.ph
 - 🌱 I'm currently learning _assembly_, _networking_, _scripting_, _security in Kali_, and _web development_.
 - 👀 I’m interested in exploring new technologies, especially programming.
 I also love playing FPS games and Minecraft, and I also really enjoy graphic design.
 - 💞️ I’m looking to collaborate on _open-source projects_, _programming scripts_, _web development_, or anything related to _networking and security_.